Mickelson sorry for 'reckless' comments

 "It was reckless, I offended people, and I am deeply sorry for my choice of words.
 I'm beyond disappointed and will make every effort to self-reflect and learn from this."

-The left-hander, one of the greatest players in the history of the game, says he is suffering mentally from a career in the spotlight.
+The left-hander, one of the greatest players in the history of the game, says he is suffering mentally from a long career in the spotlight.

 "I have made a lot of mistakes in my life and many have been shared with the public," he said in his statement.